aiven/devportal/docs/products/influxdb/reference/available-influxdb-commands.rst

 Databases still need to be created via the Aiven web console or via the `REST API <https://api.aiven.io/doc/>`_.
 Also some cluster manipulation commands have been disabled as they could interfere with us being able to provide the best service level possible.

-The normal retention policy commands, such as ``CREATE RETENTION POLICY`` and ``ALTER RETENTION POLICY`` can be used modify the retention periods.
+The normal retention policy commands, such as ``CREATE RETENTION POLICY`` and ``ALTER RETENTION POLICY`` can be used to modify the retention periods.

 Relevant links to the InfluxDB® documentation: